Mailhot/static/readme.md

 TODO: add visualisation tool to show the different components
 TODO: make the element englobable where we can englobe few components with another element, and move them as group.

+Note:
+rotate always happens in the current origin, moving an element or load will affect it's own origin, so rotating after moving will happen around the new origin.